eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 A [verifiable
 credential](https://www.w3.org/TR/vc-data-model-2.0/#dfn-verifiable-credential) can
-represent all of the same information that a physical [credential](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) represents.
+represent all the same information that a physical [credential](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) represents.
 The addition of technologies, such as digital signatures, makes [verifiable